Download Zipped Enrolled WP 8.0 HB0208.ZIP 11,914 Bytes

 (d) The court may:

-(i) require the person's electronic home monitoring device to include [an alcohol detection
+(i) require the person's electronic home monitoring device to include [

 (ii) restrict the amount of alcohol the person may consume during the time the person is